 Published in the Journal of Drug Assessment

-A retrospective, observational real-world database analysis comparing stoke-related hospital readmissions among patients with NVAF treated with OACs in the US.9
+A retrospective, observational real-world database analysis comparing stroke-related readmissions among hospitalized patients with NVAF treated with OACs in the US.11

 U.S. FULL PRESCRIBING INFORMATION, INCLUDING BOXED WARNINGS